wwaayyaa/mysql-timeout/README.md

 ## Args

-timeout (defalut value 3):
+### timeout (defalut : 3)
-	The MsyqlTimeout inspection cycle is 0.05 seconds, so the minimum value of the $timeout parameter is 0.05, the maximum value depends on the PHP.ini max_execution_time and MySQL timeout settings.
+ - The MsyqlTimeout inspection cycle is 0.05 seconds,
+ - so the minimum value of the $timeout parameter is 0.05,
+ - the maximum value depends on the PHP.ini max_execution_time and MySQL timeout settings.